Jesse1211/ECS-189L/ProjectDocumetation.md

 ## Audio
 ### Jianfeng Lin & Huge Lin
 - Depoly audio into game.
+### Jianfeng Lin - GitHub: Kkyyy1115
 - Adding the background music to each scene.
 The background music is produced by Xinhe Wang.
 The music can be found under the file called BGM.
+In addition, I added the death scene and implemented it for every scenes when player die.
+I also added the background music for the death scene.
+- In addition, I assist in debugging the game by verifying if there are any inconsistencies between layers and colliders.
+If such mismatches are detected, I make the necessary adjustments to ensure that our game's mechanics function properly.

 ## Cross Platform - Hugo Lin
 - modified some codes in order to build the game for MacOS and WebGL